 - Eminem gave Al permission to parody "Lose Yourself" ("Couch Potato")...but then refused to give him permission to do a music video to the song.

-- Kurt Cobain was contacted by Al on the set of Saturday Night Live (due to failing to reach the band by conventional means).
-When Al stated he wanted to do a parody of "Smells Like Teen Spirit," Cobain quickly agreed, though initially he inquired if the song would be about food, a trademark theme of Al. Al instead explained that the song would be about Cobain's incomprehensible lyrics, to which Cobain replied "Oh, sure, of course, that's funny."
-He reportedly fell about laughing when he saw the video for the parody version and later considered the parody as a sign that they had "made it" as a band.
+- Kurt Cobain was contacted by Al on the set of Saturday Night Live (due to failing to reach Cobain's band Nirvana by conventional means).
+When Al stated he wanted to do a parody of "Smells Like Teen Spirit", Cobain quickly agreed, though initially he inquired if the song would be about food, a trademark theme of Al. Al instead explained that the song would be about Cobain's incomprehensible lyrics, to which Cobain replied "Oh, sure, of course, that's funny."
+He reportedly fell about laughing when he saw the video for the parody version and later considered the parody as a sign that Nirvana had "made it" as a band.

 - Album Title Drop: "Nature Trail to Hell" In 3-D!

 - All Just a Dream: "Stuck in the Closet with Vanna White" is about a string of these.

 - All of Them: In "Jerry Springer": "Baby, I've been sleepin' with your sister."
 "Which one?"
 "All of 'em!"

 - All or Nothing: In "I Lost On Jeopardy!"

 Don Pardo: "That's right, Al!
 You lost!
 And let me tell what you didn't win!
 A 20-volume set of Encyclopedia International, a case of Turtle Wax, and a year's supply of Rice-A-Roni, The San Francisco Treat!
 But that's not all!
 You also made yourself look like a jerk in front of millions of people.
 And you brought shame and disgrace on your family names for generations to come!
 You don't get to come back tomorrow!
 You don't even get a lousy copy of our home game!
 You're a complete loser!!!"